scroiset/lma-infra-monitoring/specs/lma-infra-alerting.rst

 Alert severities
 ----------------

-The service Statutes computed by the `LMA collector` and the states defined by Nagios map like this:
+The service statutes computed by the `LMA collector` and the states defined by Nagios map like this:

 +---------------+----------+